Data from December 2017.

 The number of nights spent (by residents and non-residents) can be put into perspective by making a comparison with the size of each country in population terms, providing an indicator of tourism intensity.
 In 2016, using this measure, the Mediterranean destinations of Malta, Croatia and Cyprus, as well as the alpine and city destinations of Austria were the most popular tourist destinations in the EU-28 (see Figure 4); Iceland and Montenegro were also popular destinations using this measure of tourism intensity.

-62% of the EU residents took part in tourism, making 1.2 million trips
+Around 62% of EU residents took part in tourism in 2016, amounting to 1.2 billion trips

 It is estimated that 62.1 % of the EU-28’s population aged 15 or over took part in tourism for personal purposes in 2016, in other words they made at least one tourist trip for personal purposes during the year.
 Again, large differences can be observed between the EU Member States, as this participation rate ranged from 23.7 % in Romania to 88.9 % in Finland (see Figure 5).